YangChuan80/BellfortSequenceParser/README.md

 - After downloading, you can install it directly.
 When finished, a folder with the same name have been made.
 Enter the folder BellfortSequenceParser, run the **BellfortSequenceParser.EXE** to go!

 ## Installation from Source
+This option is only recommended for Pythoneer.
 There are several dependencies necessarily preinstalled in your Python interpreter:

 - **Numpy**